Solar PV Prices and Savings

 To qualify for the FIT, you have to use products and installers certified under the Microgeneration Certification Scheme (MCS).

 However, the government cut the FIT for small domestic solar PV installations by 65% as of 1 January 2016.
-That means you now only get 4.07p for electricity generated (correct for July to September 2017), instead of 12.92p.
+Since then, the rate for new installations drops every three months.
+That means you now only get 4.01p for electricity generated (correct for April to June 2018), instead of 12.92p.

 Since the rate cuts, the numbers of people getting solar panels installed has fallen.